Riverbluff Cave

-The cave Is located in the widespread karst landscape of the Springfield Plateau of the western Missouri Ozarks and developed within the soluble Mississippian limestones of the region.
-It was unveiled accidentally on September 11, 2001, when engineers were blasting for a new road.
+The cave is located in the widespread karst landscape of the Springfield Plateau of the western Missouri Ozarks and developed within the soluble Mississippian limestones of the region.
+It was unveiled accidentally on September 11, 2001, when engineers were blasting for a new road..

-The cave is not open to the public, but is the world's second cave to be wired for virtual tours.
-The Riverbluff Cave Field House opened in 2009 with exhibits of fossils from Riverbluff Cave and from around the world.
+The cave is not open to the public, but has virtual tours on YouTube.

+Approximately 50 ft from the cave is a museum which holds multiple rocks and fossils.